-The Cycle 6 statewide guidelines for the 2023 four-year program of projects (covering state fiscal years 2023/24, 2024/25, 2025/26, and 2026/27) were adopted on March 16, 2022, by the Commission.
+The Cycle 7 statewide guidelines for the 2025 four-year program of projects (covering state fiscal years 2025/26, 2026/27, 2027/28, and 2028/29) were adopted on March 21-22, 2024, by the Commission.
 Each program of projects must be adopted no later than the date designated in statute of each odd-numbered year; however, the Commission may alternatively elect to adopt a program annually.

-The following schedule lists the major milestones for the development and adoption of the 2023 ATP:
+The following schedule lists the major milestones for the development and adoption of the 2025 ATP:

-Project Milestones Revised Schedule Commission approves or rejects MPO guidelines June 29-30, 2022 Statewide project applications to Caltrans (postmark date) June 15, 2022 Commission staff recommendations for statewide and small urban and rural components and quick-build pilot program October 21, 2022 Regional project application copies and resolutions due to FCOG November 18, 2022 Commission adopts statewide and small urban and rural portions of the program December 7-8, 2022 Projects not programmed distributed to large MPOs based on location December 2022 FCOG MAG reviews and Scores regional projects January 11, 2023 FCOG project recommendations to TTC/PAC for approval February 10, 2023 Deadline for MPO Draft project programming recommendations to the Commission February 20, 2023 FCOG project recommendations to Policy Board for adoption February 23, 2023 Deadline for MPO Final project programming recommendations to the Commission April 21, 2023 Commission adopts MPO selected projects June 2023
+Project Milestones Schedule Commission approves or rejects MPO guidelines June 27-28, 2024 FCOG initiation of regional call-for-projects June 27-28, 2024 Statewide project applications deadline June 17, 2024 Commission staff recommendations for Statewide and Small Urban and Rural components and Quick-Build projects November 1, 2024 Regional project application copies and resolutions due to FCOG November 20, 2024 Commission adopts Statewide and Small Urban and Rural portions of the program December 5-6, 2024 Projects not programmed distributed to large MPOs based on location December 2024 FCOG MAG reviews and scores regional projects January 14, 2025 FCOG project recommendations to TTC/PAC for approval February 14, 2025 Deadline for MPO Draft project programming recommendations to the Commission February 21, 2025 FCOG project recommendations to Policy Board for adoption February 27, 2025 Deadline for MPO Final project programming recommendations to the Commission April 22, 2025 Commission adopts MPO selected projects June 2025

-\ Exact dates will coincide with the Commission's adopted 2023 calendar.
+^{} Exact dates will coincide with the Commission's adopted 2025 calendar.